WHAT IS WRONG WITH THE GOVERNMENT SCHOOL SYSTEM?

 In their place, one parent should be paid to stay at home and be in charge of their childŐs education.
 You may say parents are not competent to do this.

 However, we answer that today there are a multitude of home schooling curricula and programs available that do a much better job than a crowded classroom because the education is individualized for each student and goes at each childŐs pace.

 Home schooling is already a thriving and growing movement that works well, and is much safer for the children.
 The private sector and home schooling are also already much better in terms of performance than the public schools in America and elsewhere.

 1. Does school choice violate the US Constitution?
 Absolutely not.
 In fact, choice in education is a founding principle of America.
 Imposing one school system is not in alignment with the principles of the American founders or the American Constitution at all.

 4. What if school choice doesn't work?
 It does work.
-In fact, many home-schooled children easily are outperforming the government schools hands down at a far lower cost and requiring far less time to learn as well.
+In fact, statistics show that most home-schooled children easily outperform those that attend government schools at a far lower cost and requiring far less time to learn as well.

 5. If Japan, Germany and other nations have workable government schools, why can't we?
 The fast answer is these nations are not in better shape than we are.
 In fact, many are in worse shape.
 Japan is so competitive the suicide rate among students is enormous.

 Other nations spend almost as much as we do.
 Many are more corrupt than ours.
 So we cannot look to Europe for answers, just as in health care options.
 Better to look to our heritage as a nation that believes in the power of individuals to solve problems without government interference.

 6. What is the proper role of government in education?
 It is to establish and maintain laws that protect parentsŐ rights to educate their children as they see fit.
 Systems that are successful will be copied.
 Those that are not will die a natural death.
 Those who cannot pay for an education will be helped by private charities.